garconvacher/eBookDys/readme.md

 To sum things up:

-- Trebuchet MS is the default typeface (it seems it is one of the dyslexic readers’ favorite).
+- Trebuchet MS is the default typeface (it seems to be one of the dys readers’ favorites).
 - text is left-aligned, without hyphens.
 - italics are styled as bold.
 - we try to override drop caps.
 - headings in bigger `font-size` + bold + lowercase.
 - block paragraphs (no indent, top margin).
 - larger `line-height` (1.75).
-- yellow and mint green are provided as classes for body if needed.
+- yellow and mint green backgrounds are provided as classes for body if needed.
 - a border is declared for `aside`.
-- the title of `abbr` is displayed between parentheses after the term.
+- the title of `abbr` is displayed between parentheses.
 - the `vertical-align` for `sub/sup` is set to baseline.
 - since decorative images may interfere, we try to hide them.